Northern Cordillera forests: Flora

-The lower mountains and valleys are dominated by alpine fir, Engelmann spruce, lodgepole pine, and black and white spruce all intermixed with a variety of deciduous shrubs.
+The lower mountains and valleys are dominated by alpine fir, lodgepole pine, and black and white spruce all intermixed with a variety of deciduous shrubs.
 Higher elevations are dominated by dwarf birch, willow, and a variety of dwarf ericaceous shrubs.
 The highest elevations are dominated by grass, lichen, and moss.

 Fauna

 Fauna found throughout this ecoregion include grizzly bear, black bear, moose, mountain goat, beaver, red fox, wolves, ptarmigan, and snowy owl.

 Conservation

 Some protected areas of this ecoregion include: